charliecalvert/CloudNotes/Assignments/React/ReactEsLint.md

 ## Video

+TLDR: This very short video may be useful:

+<iframe width="560" height="315" src="https://www.youtube.com/embed/e0gu4ekdjjo" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-This 15 minute video covers some of the same material discussed in this assignment.
+This 15 minute video covers some of the same material discussed in this assignment in more depth.
 Most of what you need to know is in the first 5 to 8 minutes of the video:

 - [Using ESLint and Prettier to Lint and Format Project Files][epv]